 In this case, our client was facing an Insolvency Service (‘IS’) investigation that could easily have led to a director disqualification order, having been forced to place his company into liquidation, following a large fine from the Information Commissioner’s Office (‘ICO’).
-Neil Davies and Suky Mann, two of our director disqualification solicitors, acted swiftly and were able to convince the IS to drop its case.
+Neil Davies one of our director disqualification solicitors, acted swiftly and was able to convince the IS to drop its case.

 The background to this case